yellowdog/python-examples/README.md

 ## yd-application

 The `yd-application` command shows the details of the current Application, i.e., the Application represented by the `key` and `secret` being used.

+## yd-delete

+The `yd-delete` command deletes files or directories from a remote data store.
+See [Data Client Commands](#data-client-commands) for full documentation.

+## yd-download

+The `yd-download` command downloads files from a remote data store to the local filesystem.
+See [Data Client Commands](#data-client-commands) for full documentation.

+## yd-ls

+The `yd-ls` command lists files and directories in a remote data store.
+See [Data Client Commands](#data-client-commands) for full documentation.

+## yd-upload

+The `yd-upload` command uploads local files or directories to a remote data store.
+See [Data Client Commands](#data-client-commands) for full documentation.